mathieuancelin/react-template/readme.md

   * `webpack` : the bundler, uses `webpack.config.js`
   * `webpack-dev-server` : the dev HTTP server
   * `babel` : to transform ES2015 code into ES5 code, uses `.babelrc`
+  * `babel-cli` : to transform ES2015 code into ES5 code from CLI, uses `.babelrc`
+  * `babel-preset-react` : preset to use react with babel 6
+  * `babel-preset-es2015` : preset to use ES2015 with babel 6
+  * `babel-preset-stage-0` : preset to use ES2015 with experimental features
 * for runtime
   * `babel-runtime` : ES2015 runtime
   * `react`